YoiteShao/StageForge/README.md

-# FlowForge
+# StageForge

-**FlowForge** is a blazing-fast, asynchronous, stage-based pipeline framework crafted in Rust, designed to orchestrate complex task workflows with unparalleled efficiency.
+**StageForge** is a blazing-fast, asynchronous, stage-based pipeline framework crafted in Rust, designed to orchestrate complex task workflows with unparalleled efficiency.
 Built for scalability and resilience, it empowers developers to process tasks through modular stages, seamlessly integrating concurrency control, robust error handling, retries, and persistent database storage.
-FlowForge is the backbone for high-throughput, mission-critical applications, from data pipelines to task orchestration.
+StageForge is the backbone for high-throughput, mission-critical applications, from data pipelines to task orchestration.

 ## Proven in Production

-A forked version of FlowForge has been successfully deployed in a leading technology company, integrated with the Actix framework.
+A forked version of StageForge has been successfully deployed in a leading technology company, integrated with the Actix framework.
 In a high-demand business scenario, it reliably processes **hundreds of gigabytes of files daily**, demonstrating its stability and performance.
-This deployment, while based on FlowForge's prototype, showcases its potential as a foundation for production-grade systems.
+This deployment, while based on StageForge's prototype, showcases its potential as a foundation for production-grade systems.
 The fully engineered version, evolved from this prototype, boasts **exceptional extensibility**, making it a battle-tested framework capable of meeting diverse and evolving requirements.

 ## Features